 The Continuity Webinar Series is held on the 1st Wednesday of every month at 2 P.M.
 EST.

-Please join us for the monthly webinar being held on Wednesday, September 2, 2015 at 2:00 P.M.
-The topic of discussion and presenters will be announced soon!
+Please join us for the monthly webinar being held on Wednesday, October 14, 2015 at 2:00 P.M.
+The topic of discussion will be Continuity of Operations Resources and Information and Solar Weather, being presented by Mr. Eric Kretz, National Continuity Programs, Continuity of Operations Division Director.

 News and Resources